-- Advises the department of Policy and International Relations on all aspects of country eligibility, the threshold country program and other PIR initiatives.
+- Advises the Department of Policy and Evaluation on all aspects of country eligibility, and the development, implementation and closeout of threshold programs.

 - Provides advice to the Department of Administration & Finance on all issues affecting the internal operation of MCC, including personnel law, government contracts, fiscal law, information technology, and corporate records management.

-- Advises the Department of Congressional and Public Affairs on matters of statutory interpretation, interagency agreements and communications, and other public initiatives.
+- Advises the Department of Congressional and Public Affairs on matters of statutory interpretation, communications and other public initiatives.

 - Manages MCC’s ethics program, providing related training and guidance to staff.